pradyumna0/Nymble_assignment/Readme.md

-# Project Title
+# Project title-Travel Management System

-main/java/Nymble => Contains all the classes of (I) and methods (II) in main class test/java/Nymble => Has tested all the classes using Junit5 using Maven High_level_design => Has been provided in HTML file
+main/java/Nymble => Contains all the classes of (I) and methods (II) in main class. test/java/Nymble => Has tested all the classes using Junit5 using Maven.
+High_level_design => Has been provided in HTML file.

 Problem Statement-